daniCodes1/daniCodes1/README.md

 I'm Dani, a second year computer science student at UBC.

 I'm currently working on a personal website, which will help you get to know me better.
-Super excited since there is so much more to come!
+Super excited, there is so much more to come!

 Want to reach out?
 I'm available by [email](mailto:danirenn16@gmail.com) :)